 - before March 2020, you can now buy my 5-hour Communication for Lactation Consultants course and finish before the upcoming application deadline of January 20.

 - after March 1, 2020, you’re all set!
 I gave you my 5-hour communication course for free as part of your Lactation Education Course.

-Yes, you must complete the healthcare science courses, but …
+Yes, you must complete the health science courses, but …

-All newbies must complete the healthcare science courses.
+All newbies must complete the health science courses.
 It’s just that people whom IBLCE recognize as a healthcare professional are presumed to have completed these courses as part of their basic education.

-The healthcare science courses have no “good-til” date.
-It doesn’t matter if you took your healthcare science courses 5 days, 5 months, 5 years, or 5 decades ago.
+The health science courses have no “good-til” date.
+It doesn’t matter if you took your health science courses 5 days, 5 months, 5 years, or 5 decades ago.
 They still “count.”